DCC-EX/dcc-ex.github.io/docs/ex-toolbox/using.rst

 2. A ``PROG`` track - or be prepared to switch the loop to ``PROG`` temporarily. (see Notes)
 3. A loco that you wish to be the Master.  i.e. that you want to make to other locos match.
 4. One or more 'Second' locos that you wish to match to the Master.
-5. That you have run all the locos (the 'Master *and* any 'Second' loco), for 5-10 minutes to warm them up.
+5. That you have run all the locos (the 'Master *and* any 'Second' loco) for 5-10 minutes to warm them up.
 Many locos run differently when warm.

 Assumptions
 ^^^^^^^^^^^